farrell0/DataStax-Developers-Notebook/README.md

 This is a personal blog where we answer one or more questions each month from DataStax customers in a non-official, non-warranted, non much of anything forum.

 >2020 is coming.
-Until that time, please chek out 2019 and before !
+Until that time, please check out 2019 and before !